Exploring Lake Arthur: The Ultimate Guide to Moraine State Park’s Main Attraction

 Bicycling

-If you enjoy getting out for a leisurely ride on a bicycle, the beautiful multi-purpose trail along the north shore is a great place for all ages to enjoy bicycling.
+If you enjoy getting out for a leisurely bicycle ride, the beautiful multi-purpose trail along the north shore is a great place for all ages to enjoy a ride.

-The trail covers 7 miles of shoreline.
+The trail covers 7 miles, with views of the shoreline along the way.
 If you plan to bike the entire length of the trail, plan on retracing your path back to where you began.
-The trail is point to point, not a loop, so covering the entire thing on your own will require 14 miles of biking in total.
+The trail is point-to-point, not a loop, so covering the entire thing is 14 miles of biking in total.

 Even though the trail is paved, there are several hilly areas and sharp turns, so plan to get a workout in.